By Peter Zuckerman and Amanda Padoan

 Ultimately, 11 people lost their lives, making it the single deadliest day of climbing on K2.

-Much like Jon Krakauer’s book, Into Thin Air, about the events that killed eight people on Mount Everest on May 10 and 11, 1996, Peter Zuckerman and Amanda Padoan tell a harrowing tale of the ills of modern mountaineering.
+Much like Jon Krakauer’s book, INTO THIN AIR, about the events that killed eight people on Mount Everest on May 10-11, 1996, Peter Zuckerman and Amanda Padoan tell a harrowing tale of the ills of modern mountaineering.

 What sets BURIED IN THE SKY apart from most books on mountaineering is their focus on the high-altitude porters (HAPs), commonly and not always accurately called Sherpas, who make Himalayan climbing expeditions possible.